maikkrs/C/HW/PIA/readme.md

       C Reference Card (ANSI)

       ## Self evaluation
-      1: complexity 2 (It is not as difficult as the homework).
+      1: complexity 1 (It is not as difficult as the homeworks).

       2: functionality 2 (It works well, but I'm aware there are parts were I could have included more cases of common errors).